m1key/pytorch-sandbox/README.md

 automatically, and generated something like this:

 > # http://pytorch.org/

 > from os.path import exists

 > from wheel.pep425tags import get_abbr_impl, get_impl_ver, get_abi_tag

 > platform = '{}{}-{}'.format(get_abbr_impl(), get_impl_ver(), get_abi_tag())

 > cuda_output = !ldconfig -p|grep cudart.so|sed -e 's/.*\.\([0-9]*\)\.\([0-9]*\)$/cu\1\2/'

 > accelerator = cuda_output[0] if exists('/dev/nvidia0') else 'cpu'

 > !pip install -q http://download.pytorch.org/whl/{accelerator}/torch-0.4.1-{platform}-linux_x86_64.whl torchvision

 > import torch

 Then, I had to clone the repo to get the data.
 There must be a safer way:

 > !git clone https://user:password@github.com/m1key/pytorch-sandbox.git

+I got this error: module 'PIL.Image' has no attribute 'register_extensions'.

+> # we need pillow version of 5.3.0

+> # we will uninstall the older version first

+> !pip uninstall -y Pillow

+> # install the new one

+> !pip install Pillow==5.3.0

+> # import the new one

+> import PIL

+> print(PIL.PILLOW_VERSION)

+> # this should print 5.3.0.
+If it doesn't, then restart your runtime:

+> # Menu > Runtime > Restart Runtime

+Then, torchsummary had to be installed:

+> !pip install torchsummary

+I had to change the location of the files:

+> traindir = 'pytorch-sandbox/datadir/train/'

+> validdir = 'pytorch-sandbox/datadir/valid/'

+> testdir = 'pytorch-sandbox/datadir/test/'

 ## Data